Jan Bidrman: Coaching career

-Since his retirement as an elite swimmer, Bidrman has become an internationally acclaimed coach, coaching numerous athletes to the national and international level.
+Since his retirement as a swimmer, Bidrman has become an international coach, coaching numerous athletes to the national and international level.

 Bidrman became assistant coach to Cal Bentz at the University of Nebraska–Lincoln in 1992.
 He later became coach of the South African swim team, leading a seven-member team to six top eight finalists at the 1996 Summer Olympics in Atlanta, United States.
 Of these members, Bidrman coached Olympic bronze medalist Marianne Kriel in the 100-meter backstroke.

 In 1997, Bidrman was appointed as head coach for the Calgary Swim Center.
 Since then Bidrman has been appointed as the head coach of the Calgary Academy for Swimming Excellence which works towards an “independent vision and plan for the development of continued production of internationally competitive swimmers.”
 As head coach, Bidrman works in conjunction with the Canadian Sport Center and the carded athletes under his direction.
 Bidrman also acts as the high performance coach of Swim Alberta.

 Throughout his coaching career, Bidrman has been selected to the Canadian Olympic Swim Team for the 2000 Summer Olympics in Sydney, Australia, the 2004 Summer Olympics in Athens, Greece, and the 2008 Summer Olympics in Beijing, China.
 Bidrman has also been appointed as a coach for many other international competitions, including the 1998 World Aquatics Championships in Perth, Australia, the 2001 World Aquatics Championships in Fukuoka, Japan, and the 2002 Commonwealth Games in Manchester, England.